wallportillo/paypal-sdk-spec/spec/client/ios/paypal/paypal-spec.md

 }

 val config = PaymentsConfig(clientId = "", returnUrl = "")
-val client = PayPalClient(config = config)
+val client = PayPalUI(config = config)

 ```

 ### Improvements

-- Fetch merchant configuration from a PayPal backend and infer `returnUrl` to reduce the number of parameters needed when constructing a `PayPalClient`
+- Fetch merchant configuration from a PayPal backend and infer `returnUrl` to reduce the number of parameters needed when constructing a `PayPalUI` instance.

 ----